pablomiralles22/pablomiralles22.github.io/_posts/2025-12-11-fused-matmul-logsumexp.md

 During the generation process we only compute the final probability vector to sample the new token to be appended.
 However, we can apply the model to a full input text and study these probabilities across tokens.
 This is useful in distinguishing AI-generated text (we expect these texts to score higher when passed through the LLM), and we have also leveraged them for human authorship problems.

 ### Computational problems
-The vocabulary of modern LLMs is very large (100K–300K tokens), and the matrix $P \in \mathbb{R}^{L \times V}$ becomes extremely large for long texts, especially in batched settings.
-Often we only need the log-probability of the token that actually occurred next in the sequence; i.e., we want the sequence
+The vocabulary of modern LLMs is very large (100K–300K tokens), and the matrix $P \in \mathbb{R}^{L \times V}$ becomes extremely large for long texts, especially if we batch inputs for higher throughputs.
+However, in our use cases, we only need the log-probability of the token that actually occurred next in the sequence; i.e., we want the sequence

 $$
 \log P_{1, t_2},\ \log P_{2, t_3},\ \dots,\ \log P_{L-1, t_L}.